 The asset management of a domestic fund may be delegated to overseas managers who are subject to a licensing and supervisory regime equivalent to that applicable to a Swiss manager of collective assets.
-FINMA may make a delegation to an overseas manager conditional on the conclusion of an agreement on cooperation and the exchange of information between FINMA and the competent foreign regulator, in particular if foreign law requires the conclusion of such an agreement.
+In case of a domestic fund for non-qualified investors the overseas manager's licence must also include the management of assets of retail/mutual funds.
+Furthermore, FINMA may make a delegation to an overseas manager conditional on the conclusion of an agreement on cooperation and the exchange of information between FINMA and the competent foreign regulator, in particular if foreign law requires the conclusion of such an agreement.

 If the overseas manager is managed in Switzerland or conducts its business largely or exclusively in or from Switzerland, it must be organised in accordance with Swiss law.
 FINMA authorisation is required when an overseas manager employs persons who conduct, on a permanent commercial basis in or from Switzerland, asset management and certain other activities on its behalf (branch office) or forward client orders or represent the manager for marketing or other purposes (representative office).
-Branches of foreign fund management companies are prohibited; representative offices may only be established if the office's activities exclude the administration and management of funds.
+Branches of foreign fund management companies are prohibited; representative offices may only be established if the office's representative activities exclude the administration and management of funds.